25. Peace Within, Peace Between, and Peace Among

 To enhance individual uniqueness rather than categorize

-To use authority to guide and accomplish “what fits” rather than force compliance through the tyranny of power
+To use authority to guide and accomplish “what fits” rather

 To love, value, and respect themselves fully